codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's the worst part about being a cross-eyed teacher?

-They can't control their pupils.
+The first time I got a universal remote control I thought to myself, "This changes everything"

 ## Daily Trivia

-The internet domain .fm is the country-code top-level domain for which Pacific Ocean island nation?
+While Apple was formed in California, in which western state was Microsoft founded?
- 1. Marshall Islands
+ 1. Colorado
- 2. Tuvalu
+ 2. Washington
- 3. Fiji
+ 3. New Mexico
- 4. Micronesia
+ 4. Arizona

 <details>
   <summary>Answer</summary>
-  Micronesia
+  New Mexico
 </details>